 The item I want is not yet cataloged.
 How can I get it?

-If you find something in the Voyager catalog that has a temporary location of "Catalog Department," "Gift," or "In-Process," you can have that item cataloged for you in 2-5 days.
-Click on the "Request This Item" link.
+If you find something in the Voyager catalog that has a temporary location of “Catalog Department,” “Gift,” or “In-Process,” you can have that item cataloged for you in 2-5 days.
+Click on the “Request This Item” link.
 Fill in your barcode or NetID/password plus your last name, and fill out the online request form.
-Make sure that you ask to "Request this item" ("Recall this item" is used when another patron has the item checked out), and on the last page make sure to indicate that you want the item picked up at the Sibley Circulation Desk.
+Make sure that you ask to “Pick item up at my circ desk” (“Get checked out/overdue item for me” is used when another patron has the item checked out), and on the last page make sure to indicate that you want the item picked up at the Sibley Circulation Desk.

 How can I get something the library doesn’t own?

 Even though Sibley is a very large library, we may not have everything that you need or want.
 There are two ways to obtain needed items.
 To request that the item be purchased, please send an e-mail to our Acquisitions and Serials Department: firstname.lastname@example.org.
 If the item is available for purchase we will order it and notify you after it has arrived and been cataloged.
 The speed of the ordering process depends on how long it takes our library vendors to obtain the item and ship it to us.
 Particularly with orders to European vendors the process may take eight weeks or more.
 To request that a needed item be borrowed from another library via Interlibrary Loan, search Worldcat for what you need, and click on the link that says Sibley Interlibrary Loan.
 Once you log into ILLiad, the necessary data from Worldcat will be imported so that we can successfully complete the transaction.
 If you need help using Worldcat, please ask at the reference desk.
 The amount of time this will take will depend on the nature of the request, and what library will send it to us.
 It could take 2 weeks or more (or much less, if from a nearby lender).

 Can I get a book from another U of R library without going there?